Last updated: March 2026

 3. Comments

-We do not collect or process any information automatically transmitted by your browser in so-called .log files.
-The web space provided to us is configured by default not to store any .log files.
+We do not collect or process any information automatically transmitted by your browser in so-called server log files.
+The web space provided to us is configured by default not to store any log files.

 5. Cookies and embedded content

-This website does not use any functional or other cookies.
-Accordingly, no cookies are stored on your computer when you access the site for the first time.
-However, we offer various media content, so-called embedded content, via various integrations.
+In addition, we offer various media content, so-called embedded content, via various integrations.
 This media content is only loaded with your consent (legal basis: Section 25 (1) TDDDG in conjunction with Art.
 6 para.
-1 lit. a GDPR), which means that cookies from the providers can also be set.
+1 lit. a GDPR), which means that cookies from the respective providers can also be set.
 You can revoke or adjust your consent at any time: Cookie Settings

 The providers from which content may be embedded are listed below.
 Where providers are based in the USA, data is transferred to the USA.
 Unless otherwise stated, these providers are certified under the EU-US Data Privacy Framework or Standard Contractual Clauses (Art.
 46 para.
 2 lit. c GDPR) are used as appropriate safeguards: